 Leaf retention: Evergreen except cold-deciduous.

 Flowers: Orange to yellow puff-balls, about 1/2" in diameter, sweetly fragrant, abundant.
 The

 Fruit: A dark brown, tubular bean pod.
 The seeds are non-toxic to humans but toxic to dogs.

 Leaves: Tiny, oval, green, compound.
 Provides light filtered shade.

-Stems: Paired spines at nodes of slightly zig-zag branches.
+Stems: Paired thorns at nodes of slightly zig-zag branches.

 Cultivation and Uses